 Bridal Showers for a Second Wedding

 For the same reason that wedding gifts aren't always given, bridal showers for a second-time bride are not always thrown.
-However, your friends may insist on throwing one.
-If so, look for an unusual theme such as "stock the liquor cabinet" where guests are asked to bring either glassware, bar accessories, or a favorite bottle of liquor.
+Your friends may insist on throwing one; if so, look for an unusual theme such as "stock the liquor cabinet" where guests are asked to bring either glassware, bar accessories, or a favorite bottle of liquor.

 Who Pays for a Second Wedding

 The rules on who pays for a wedding aren't the same the second time around.
 Typically the bride and groom split the costs of a second wedding.
 Whether or not they contributed to the costs of your first wedding, you shouldn't expect parents or relatives to chip in.
-Of course, if they offer, you may accept their help graciously.
+If they offer, you may accept their help graciously.